hsk/trans/typeclass/overload2.md

   Its central idea is to convert a term of type `∀α.πα=>τ` to a function that takes as arguments implementations of the overloaded variables in `πα`.
   These arguments are also called "dictionaries".

-TODO>>>
   The target language of the translation is the Hindley/Milner system, which is obtained from System O by eliminating overloaded variables `o`, instance declarations, and constraints `πα` in type schemes.
   The translation of terms is given in Figure 4.
   It is formulated as a function of type derivations, where we augment type judgements with an additional component `e*` that defines the translation of a term or program `p`, e.g. `Γ ⊢ p : σ ≻ p*`.
   To ensure the coherence of the translation, we assume that the overloaded identifiers `oi` in a type variable constraint `{o1 : α -> τ1, ..., on : α -> τn}` are always ordered lexicographically.

   Types and type schemes are translated as follows.

                             τ* = τ
                  (∀α.e => σ)* = ∀α.σ*
     (∀α.o : α -> τ, πα => σ)* = ∀α.(α -> τ) -> (∀πα => σ)*

   The last clause violates our type syntax in that a type scheme can be generated as the result part of an arrow.
   This is compensated by defining

     τ -> ∀α.σ def= ∀α.τ -> σ.

   Bindings and typotheses are translated as follows.

                  (u : σ)* = u : σ*
                  (o : σ)* = u_{o,σ} : σ*.
     o1 : σ1, ..., on : σn = (o1 : σ1)*, ..., (on : σn)*.

   This translates an overloaded variable `o` to a new unique variable `u_{o,σ}` , whose identity depends on both the name `o` and its type scheme, `σ`.

   Each derivation rule `Γ ⊢ p : σ`  in System O corresponds to a derivation of translated typotheses, terms and type schemes in the Hindley/Milner system.
   One therefore has:

-**Proposition 4.1** If `Γ ⊢ p : σ ≻ p*` is valid then
-`Γ* ⊢ p* : σ*` is valid in the Hindley/Milner system
+  **Proposition 4.1** If `Γ ⊢ p : σ ≻ p*` is valid then `Γ* ⊢ p* : σ*` is valid in the Hindley/Milner system

   We believe that the translation preserves semantics in the following sense.

   **Conjecture** Let `p` be a program, `μ` be a monotype, and let `η` be an environment.
-Let be a typothesis which does not contain overloaded variables.
-If
+  Let `Γ` be a typothesis which does not contain overloaded variables.
-`Γ ⊢ p : μ ≻ p*`
-and `η ⊨ Γ` then `〚p〛 η = 〚p*〛 η` .
+  If `Γ ⊢ p : μ ≻ p*` and `η ⊨ Γ` then `〚p〛 η = 〚p*〛 η` .

   Although the above claim seems clearly correct, its formal proof is not trivial.
   Note that coherence of the translation would follow immediately from the above conjecture.
-Coherence, again, is a property that appears obvious but is notoriously tricky to demonstrate [Blo91, Jon92a], so it is perhaps not surprising that the above conjecture shares this property.
+  Coherence, again, is a property that appears obvious but is notoriously tricky to demonstrate [<a name="rBlo91"></a>[Blo91](#Blo91), <a name="rJon92a"></a>[Jon92a](#Jon92a)], so it is perhaps not surprising that the above conjecture shares this property.

 ## 5 Relationship with Record Typing

-In this section we study an extension of our type system with a simple polymorphic record calculus similar to Ohori's [Oho92].
+  In this section we study an extension of our type system with a simple polymorphic record calculus similar to Ohori's [<a name="rOho92"></a>[Oho92](#Oho92)].
   Figure 5 details the extended calculus.
   We add to System O

   - record types `{l1:τ1、...、ln:τn}`,
   - record expressions `{l1 = e1、...、ln = en}`, and
   - selector functions `#l`.

   It would be easy to add record updates, as in the work of Ohori, but more dicult to handle record extension, as in the work of Wand [Wan87] or Remy [Rem89].
 Jones [Jon92a] has shown how to embed Remy's system of extensible records by extending unification to an AC theory for records and using (multi-parameter) type classes for stating the absence of fields in a record.
 Both updates and extensions are however omitted here for simplicity.

   Leaving open for the moment the type of selector functions, the system presented so far corresponds roughly to the way records are defined in Standard ML.
 Selectors are treated in Standard ML as overloaded functions.
 As with all overloaded functions, the type of the argument of a selector has to be known statically; if it isn't, an overloading resolution error results.

-Our record extension also treats selectors as overloaded functions but uses the overloading concept of System O. The most general type scheme of a selector #l is
+  Our record extension also treats selectors as overloaded functions but uses the overloading concept of System O. The most general type scheme of a selector `#l` is

     ∀β.∀α.(α ≦ {l : β}) => α -> β.

-This says that #l can be applied to records that have a field l : τ , in which case it will yield a value of type τ .
-The type scheme uses a subtype constraint ff  .
+  This says that #l can be applied to records that have a field `l : τ`, in which case it will yield a value of type `τ`.
+The type scheme uses a subtype constraint `α ≦ ρ`.
 Subtype constraints are validated using the subtyping rules in Figure 5.
-In all other respects, they behave just like overloading constraints o : ff -> τ .
+  In all other respects, they behave just like overloading constraints `o : α -> τ`.

-Example 5.1 The following program is typable in System O (where the typing of max is added for convenience).
+  Example 5.1 The following program is typable in System O (where the typing of `max` is added for convenience).

       let max : ∀β.((<) : β -> β -> bool) =>
                   ∀α. (α ≦ {key : β}) => α -> α -> α